sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    has `verify` method?

 (Spring)
+-  How do you handle exceptions that occur in the underlying layers such as service layer or repository layer?
+   (In our "pal-tracker" sample app, we do have only controller layer and repository layer and the repository layer returns just null and does not generate an exception.)
 -  What happens to the in-memory data when the application instances come and go?
 -  What is the another way of creating `InMemoryTimeEntryRepository`